This newsletter in English December 28th, 2007

-Welcome to issue no. 4/2007 of EWC News.
+Welcome to issue no. 4 / 2007 of EWC News.
+27th December 2007

 The training and consultancy network "euro-workscouncil.net"

-informs you about the activities of European Works Councils and related subjects.
+is there to inform you about the activities of European Works Councils and related subjects.

 EWC News appears four times a year.

-You can see the newsletter on your computer screen or download as a pdf file
+You can download this newsletter as a pdf file and print it out

 You can find past issues in the newsletter archives.

-1. Interview with EU Social Commissioner Špidla
+1. Interview with EU Social Affairs Commissioner Špidla

 "I attach great importance to the work of European works councils"